ericpeng1999/Pet-Finder/README.txt

-Each folder corresponds to a different realization.
-The images(separated_front_back_end) are on AWS and can be deployed as follows:
+Each folder corresponds to a different local realization, follow instructions inside.

+To get the public AWS images, run the follows:

 start: (should be in two separate terminal)
 	docker compose -f backend.yaml up